 Most now agree that mental wellbeing involves both attributes and states.
 Other components of wellbeing - physical and social - are very much interconnected with mental wellbeing, so the benefits of mental wellbeing extend beyond their influence on mental illness and its determinants.

-Mental wellbeing provides many positive health and social benefits.
+Mental wellbeing provides many positive health and social benefits including enhancing resilience and protecting against disease.
 As healthy lifestyles and social equality are underpinned by positive psychological functioning, the promotion of mental wellbeing can address both these public health agendas.
 Wellbeing, including mental wellbeing, is a valuable social goal in its own right and it has become an explicitly declared goal for government in many countries of the developed world.

 Because it is a relatively new concept, the evidence-base with regard to determinants, risk factors and solutions lags behind that related to mental illness.
 In arguing the case for public mental health, statistics relating to mental illness are important.